Wholesome Ground Oat Pancakes

 Pancakes aren't a very nutritious breakfast staple when you use good old white flour, even the whole wheat kind hasn't got much more fiber.
 I really like to give the kids (and myself) a good start in the morning and we all love pancakes and waffles which I like to make one or the other every weekend.

 To up the nutrition I like to use some whole grain that has lots more fiber then good old AP flour at 4g per serving.
 The quick steel cut oats I use I get from Costco and thankfully they sell there because I go through the stuff.
 I eat it at least 5 days a week in one way or another.
 Just good old warm oatmeal or yummy overnight oats and then I use ground in pancakes or waffles.

-You can use a regular processor to grind into flour but I find the bullet blender easier clean up.
+You can use a regular blender to grind into flour but sometimes I find the bullet or mini blender easier clean up.

 Sifting the flour you can get any bigger chunks out.
 I honestly don't do all the time.
 If you grind a cup at a time it grinds smaller.
 I don't mind it coarser.
 When you mix the batter, you'll notice I say to let rest 3-5 minutes, really 5 is better if you can.
 This really does help make nice fluffy cakes.

 I also love the maple flakes rather then using the liquid gold I use a tbsp of flakes.
 You can also use with yogurt as a topping.
 I love to sprinkle them on my oatmeal too.